titu1994/Neural-Style-Transfer/README.md

 - The script helper program code is available at: https://github.com/titu1994/Neural-Style-Transfer-Windows The program runs on Linux using Mono

 ### Benefits
+- Allows Style Transfer, Neural Doodles, Color Transfer and Masked Style Transfer easily
 - Automatically executes the script based on the arguments.
 - Easy selection of images (Content, Style (Multiple Selection allowed), Output Prefix)
 - Easy parameter selection
 - Easily generate argument list, if command line execution is preferred.
-- Allows usage of both Neural Style Transfer as well as Neural Doodles
 - Runs on Windows (Native) and Linux (Using Mono)

 To use multiple style images, when the image choice window opens, select all style images as needed.
 Pass multiple style weights by using a space between each style weight in the parameters section.